MathematicGuy/RemoteObsidian/Artificial Intelligence/PCA Ideas notes.md

 > If the distance between Red and Yellow in X-axis are equal to Red and Sky Blue in y axis.
 Then Red and Yellow are more different from each other.
 ![[Pasted image 20240417104010.png]]

 ![[Pasted image 20240505101343.png]]
 ![[Pasted image 20240505101354.png]]

 ![[Pasted image 20240505101446.png]]
 What if we have 4 genes -> 4D mesurement -> ...

 **Step-by-Step PCA**
-step0:  Move all datas so the center is on top of origin (0,0)
+step 0:  Move all datas so the center is on top of origin (0,0)
+note: Centering the data did not change how the data point position relative to each other.
 ![[Pasted image 20240505152500.png]]
-step1: draw a line that goes through the origin
+step 1: draw a line that goes through the origin
 ![[Pasted image 20240505101917.png]]
 but how can we do that
 ![[Pasted image 20240505152705.png]]
-step2: rotate the line to fit the data
+step2 come to the recues: rotate the lin  e to fit the data
 1) project the datas to the line
 ![[Pasted image 20240505102007.png]]
 ![[Pasted image 20240505102042.png]]
-To calc the distances, we use Pythagorism
+To calc the distances, we use Pythagorism.
 ![[Pasted image 20240505102228.png]]

 ![[Pasted image 20240505154347.png]]
 b - distance between the line and the point (data). c - distance from the projected point to the origin.
-The distance between the root and the point: a doesn't change (constant). so if b get bigger -> c get shorter and in reverse.
+The point fixed in space so **the distance between the root and the point a doesn't change** so if **b get bigger -> c get shorter and in reverse**.
 ![[Pasted image 20240505102257.png]]
 Thus, PCA can either minimize the distance to the line (b) or maximize the distance from the projected point to the origin (c)
 ![[Pasted image 20240505102459.png]]